 - 24 Taking into account the findings of the ESIA process, the conclusions of any other relevant assessments/studies and the outcomes of the stakeholder engagement process, the promoter shall develop and implement a set of measures to address the identified impacts and risks, as well as any opportunities for improvement of the project's environmental and social performance.
 These may be documented in an environmental and social management plan (ESMP) or equivalent.
-The level of detail and complexity as well as the prioritisation of the identified measures shall be commensurate with the nature and magnitude of the project's impacts and risks. - 25 The ESMP or equivalent may consist of some documented combination of the organisational structure, responsibilities, practices, procedures, processes and resources for its implementation,
+The level of detail and complexity as well as the prioritisation of the identified measures shall be commensurate with the nature and magnitude of the project's impacts and risks. - 25 The ESMP or equivalent may consist of some documented combination of the organisational structure, responsibilities, practices, procedures, processes and resources for its implementation and monitoring, measurable actions to address the identified impacts and risks and related supporting documents (including legal agreements, if applicable) and shall include, at a minimum, the information specified in Annex 2b of this Standard.

-18 The list is not exhaustive.
+21 The list is not exhaustive.

-- measurable actions and related supporting documents (including legal agreements, if applicable) and shall include, at a minimum, the information specified in Annex 2b of this Standard. - 26 The promoter is also responsible for the proper implementation of any specific requirements set out in the ESMP or equivalent that is carried out by contractors or subcontractors.
-Effective contractor management includes due consideration to relevant ESMP provisions in respect of: - a.
-Tender documents, as appropriate, including criteria (such as knowledge, skills and resources) to determine potential contractors'/first-tier suppliers' capacity to meet the requirements; - b.
+- 26 The promoter is also responsible for the proper implementation of any specific requirements set out in the ESMP or equivalent that is carried out by contractors or subcontractors.
+Effective contractor management includes due consideration to relevant ESMP provisions in respect of: - Tender documents, as appropriate, including criteria (such as knowledge, skills and resources) to determine potential contractors'/first-tier suppliers' capacity to meet the requirements; - b.
 Contractual requirements for contractors/first-tier suppliers to comply with the relevant Standards and to remedy any identified non-compliance; - c.
 Monitoring of contractor/first-tier supplier compliance with the above requirements; and - d.
 In the case of sub-contracting, the contractors/first-tier suppliers are required to have similar arrangements with their subcontractors. - 27 The promoter may engage with stakeholders and/or third parties, such as independent experts, local communities and/or non-governmental organisations (NGOs), to support the implementation of monitoring requirements as defined in the ESMP or equivalent or to facilitate community-driven monitoring. - 28 The promoter shall periodically report on the implementation of the ESMP, as well as the fulfilment of obligations and/or undertakings incorporated into the legal documentation signed with the EIB.
 The promoter shall notify the EIB of any environmental and social-related accident or incident, including incidents of gender-based or other types of violence and harassment, that has significant adverse effects and take immediate actions to address and prevent any recurrence.